RichardPeda/videoflix-backend/README.md

 DB_PASSWORD=your_database_password,       # default database password
 DB_HOST=db,
 DB_PORT=5432
-FRONTEND_BASEURL="http://localhost:4200/" # customize this url, if an email has been sent, this url will be referenced
+FRONTEND_BASEURL="http://localhost:4200/" # customize this url.
+If an registration email
+                                          # has been sent, this url will be referenced

 # redis settings:
 REDIS_HOST=redis